 Let me start by answering some of the questions I had before arriving in Malta.

 However, it is quite windy, and that can feel colder for some.
-During mornings and evenings, before the sun starts to shine, it might feel a bit chilly.
-When I was there, at the end of January 2020, it was around 16-18 Celsius degrees at noon and around 13 Celsius degrees at night.
+During the mornings and evenings, before the sun starts to shine, it might feel a bit chilly.
+When I was there, at the end of January 2020, it was around 16-18 degrees Celsius at noon and around 13 degrees Celsius at night.

 2. “What to wear in Malta in January?”

 Make sure to bring a scarf, sunglasses, good walking shoes, a jacket, a sweater, and a winter hat, if you’re like me and tend to get cold when the wind is blowing.
 Consider the constant windy weather, because that’s how the weather is when you’re on an island.

 3. “Can you swim in Malta in January?”

 I suppose you can, but it’s too cold for that.
 While the sun can burn at noon, it can feel cold when sitting in the shade.
 The water is too cold for swimming.
 But locals have said that the best time is between April and June.